Types of Lilies

 Technically speaking, Division 1 lilies are hybrids derived from such species as L. tigrinum, L. cernuum, L. davidii, L. maximowiczii, L.x macultum, L. x hollandicum, L amabile, L. pumilum, L. concolor, and L. bulbiferum.

 Martagon Hybrids – Horticultural Division 2

-Along with the earliest of the “Early and Easy” lilies, blooms another entirely different group called the Martagons and their hybrids.
-These are lilies with whorled leaves and many little turkscap blossoms.
-They are quite decorative when planted on the edge of a woodland.
-Although it might take them a year to adjust to a new garden, once established, the Martagons will thrive for years.
-Yellow, pink, lavender, light orange, deep dark red and white are the colors most frequently seen and often with whimsical speckles and freckles.
-There is a form of the species called L. martagon album that is a pure spotless white.
-Ferns and/or hosta make a delightful frame for these lilies.
+Along with the earliest of the asiatics, blooms another entirely different group called the martagons, or martagons hansonii hybrids.
+These are tall lilies with many little down-facing flowers and whorled leaves.
+Martagons appreciate some shade, and are quite decorative in the woodland garden.
+Though it might take them a year to adjust to a new garden, once established, the martagons will thrive for years.
+Yellow, white, pink, lavender, light orange, deep dark red are the colors most often seen, often with whimsical freckles and spots.
 Martagons do not typically grow well in hot, humid climates.

 Division 2 lilies include hybrids derived from such species as L Martagon, L hansonii, L medeoloides, and L tsingtauense.

 Candidum Hybrids – Horticultural Division 3